 Smith is active in the Columbus community.
-He is a member of the Columbus Sports Commission, board of the Boys and Girls Club of Greater Columbus, and governing board of trustees of the Lincoln Theater Association.
+He is a member of the Columbus Sports Commission and the governing board of trustees of the Lincoln Theater Association.
 In June of 2016, he was named a trustee of the Board of the Columbus Museum of Art.
 In addition, Smith and his wife, Sheila, support numerous community charities.
-On campus, Smith is active with the Bell Center for African-American males, where for ten years he has sponsored a mentoring program.
+On campus, Smith is active with the Bell Center for African-American males, where for 10 years he has sponsored a mentoring program.

 Gene and Sheila have four children: Matt, Nicole, Lindsey and Summer, and six grandchildren: Marshall, Steele, Addison, Grayson, Tyson and Elijah.

 A Jump Into The Record Book: Zack Bazile, NCAA Long Jump Champion